 If you are wondering what a “Goûter” is, you’ve come to the right place.
 To translate literally from French, it is a verb meaning “to taste”.
 In this case though, it has become a noun, referring to the mealtime in between lunch and dinner.
 An afternoon snack.

 For french children, having a goûter is an institution, something to be adhered to religiously.
-Around 4pm, every little français and française sits down obediently at their table and waits for un petite quelque chose (a little something).
+Around 4:30pm, every little français and française gets out of school and sits down obediently at their table awaiting un petite quelque chose (a little something).
 But by the time those little Frenchies are adults, most of them give up the snack habit and don’t eat anything at all between lunch and dinner.

 Or at least they say they don’t.
 I know many French friends who will grab a dessert such as yogurt at lunch, but save it for 4pm.
 Even the magazine Madame Le Figaro points out that it is not the end of the world for adults to have a small snack at 4pm.

 Deciding what to have on the other hand, is the million € question.

 ☞ READ MORE: ABC of French Cuisine (the Food Dictionary)

 Table of Contents

 As with the do’s and don’ts of any meal time in France, there are a few guidelines:

 - Do not snack at any random hour.